 The United States ranks among the world's largest consumers of propane gas.
-Just under 90 percent of the propane used in this country is produced in the United States from petroleum and natural gas but, since we import 40 percent of the petroleum we use, about 14 percent of the propane we produce here is made from imported fuel.
+About 86 percent of the propane used in this country is produced in the United States from petroleum and natural gas but, since we import 42 percent of the petroleum we use, about 14 percent of the propane we produce here is made from imported fuel.